 17. Put together a black and gray scarf outfit

 What is the perfect way to complete a California winter outfit?
 Add a scarf!
 In this simple, casual winter outfit I added a burgundy scarf to add a little bit of color to this otherwise classic outfit.
-Long coat, distressed denim, stripes and a scarf is a simple outfit formula to try.
+A long coat, distressed denim, stripes, and a scarf is a simple outfit formula to try.

 19. Tie a Scarf to your purse